gpvigano/AsImpL/README.md

     (skybox or reflection probes, if available)
 * opacity map
   * diffuse and opacity maps are blended together in the albedo texture
-* flag to use an Unlit shader for materials withe the lighting rendered to the diffuse texture
+* flag to use an Unlit shader for materials with the lighting rendered to the diffuse texture
 * vertical axis conversion

  ![image](https://raw.githubusercontent.com/gpvigano/AsImpL/master/images/unity_vs_AsImpL_Zup.png)